mbta/screens/README.md

       tar cfz OTP-<version>.tar otp-OTP-<version>
       rm -rf otp-OTP-<version>
       ```
-      More context can be found on [this Github issue](https://github.com/asdf-vm/asdf-erlang/issues/161#issuecomment-731477842)

       Return to your screens repo and try running `asdf install` again.

 1. Install Elixir dependencies with `mix deps.get`